nkasmanoff/moondream-grpo/README.md

 print("Unexpected keys:", unexpected)
 ```

 At this point, `model` is the base Moondream-2 model plus your trained LoRA adapters, and you can call the usual detection API (e.g. via `moondream2.moondream_functions.detect(model, image, object_str, settings, temperature=0.0)` or `model.detect(...)`) for inference.
-Because these adapters live inside `LoRALinear` wrappers from `trainer_helpers.py`, they **cannot** be loaded via `moondream2.lora.variant_state_dict` or Hugging Face variant IDs; they must be loaded directly into the Python model as shown above.
+Because these adapters live inside `LoRALinear` wrappers from `trainer_helpers.py`, they must be loaded directly into the Python model as shown above.

 ## References